Histropy: A Computer Program for Quantifications of Histograms of 2D Gray-scale Images

 \section{Concluding Remarks and Acknowledgment}

 The functionality of the computer program Histropy has been briefly demonstrated in a few examples (based on versions of the crystal pattern in the appendix).
 An expanded description (handbook) of this program is freely available (together with the source code) in the supporting material for this paper.
 The authors hope that other researchers will find this paper interesting and eventually make good use of this program or parts of its source code in their own work.
-The first author is the creator of the computer program, currently a senior at Jesuit High School, and has recently been accepted into the Computer Science program at the Georgia Institute of Technology.
+The first author, the creator of the computer program, began this work and wrote initial drafts of this paper as a senior at Jesuit High School, and is currently a sophomore studying physics and computer science at the Georgia Institute of Technology.
 The second author is an applied crystallographer who has, in recent years, pioneered the application of a geometric form of information theory to crystallographic symmetry classifications of experimental data with two spatial dimensions.
 This project received support from a Faculty Development Grant of Portland State University.